josephsvk/3D-Noise/README.md

                          | S_G, S_B                |
                          +-------------------------+
 ```
+## Defining Security in the 3D Noise Project
+### Basic Definition of Security
+#### Security in the 3D Noise project is defined as follows:
+Inaccessibility of information from individual layers: Each layer
+(𝑆𝑅,𝑆𝐺,𝑆𝐵) is meaningless on its own and appears as random noise.

+Dependency on combination: The original file can only be reconstructed by combining all three layers (𝐸𝑅,𝐸𝐺,𝐸𝐵).

+Reliance on global hash: Without the correct global hash (𝐻) and stabilized hash (𝐻𝑠), decryption is impossible.

+### Specific Security Properties
+#### Layer Confidentiality:
+Individual layers do not reveal any meaningful information without the others.
+XOR logic and hashing ensure that each layer is obfuscated and secure.
+#### Resistance to Brute-Force Attacks:
+The hashing mechanism provides a large keyspace, making brute-forcing impractical.
+#### Independence of Layers:
+Combining only two layers (e.g.,𝑆𝑅SR and 𝑆𝐺SG) does not provide any useful information about the original file.

+### Protection Against Specific Attacks
+#### Partial Layer Exposure:
+An attacker cannot reconstruct the file without all three layers and the corresponding hashes.
+#### Statistical Analysis:
+The layers are designed to appear as random noise, complicating any frequency or pattern analysis.
+#### Layer Manipulation:
+Modifying a single layer without updating the others renders the file completely unreadable.

+### Algorithm-Driven Security
+#### Dependency on Hash:
+The global hash (𝐻) is randomly generated, ensuring unique encryption for each file.
+The stabilized hash (𝐻𝑠) for SB adds another layer of protection.
+#### XOR Logic:
+XOR operations ensure that input data combinations are unique and reversible only with precise inputs.

+### Security Limitations
+#### Vulnerability to Coordinated Attacks:
+If an attacker obtains all three layers and the hash, they can reconstruct the original file.
+#### Randomness of Hashing:
+The system relies on the quality of randomness when generating 𝐻.

+### Potential Extensions to Improve Security
+**Multi-Hash Dependency**: Introduce multiple layers of hashing for added complexity.
+**Dynamic Weights**: Dynamically generate weights for layers (𝑅,𝐺,𝐵) based on additional inputs.
+**Integration of KDF**: Use Key Derivation Functions (e.g., PBKDF2, Argon2) to enhance resistance to brute-force attacks.

+### Summary of Security Definition:
+“The security of the 3D Noise system lies in the impossibility of reconstructing the original file without all three layers and the hash keys.
+The combination of layers is designed to ensure anonymity and prevent data analysis unless all layers and keys are available.”

 ## How It Works
 ### 1. Splitting the File
 The input file is divided into three layers:
 - **S_R:** Red layer
 - **S_G:** Green layer
 - **S_B:** Blue layer

 ### 2. Generating Hashes
 - A global hash (H) is generated for encryption.
 - A stabilized hash (H_s) for S_B is derived from H: